10 Poets of London: Walk In Their Historical Footsteps

 The Romantic poet, John Keats lived in an impressive Regency Villa beside Hampstead Heath.
 Then known as Wentworth Place, the villa is now named Keats House.
 It’s believed that he wrote Ode To a Nightingale in the garden.

-Like many other writers and creatives, Keats was fond of a tipple.
+Like many other British writers and creatives, Keats was fond of a tipple.
 He could be found in The Spaniards Inn, getting his creative juices flowing.
-The Grade II listed pub in Hampstead is still a great place to spend time, basking in the history and tales of its former customers like Keats and Dickens.
+The Grade II listed pub in Hampstead is still a great place to spend time, basking in the history and tales of its former customers like John Keats and Charles Dickens.

 Samuel Johnson